 Nutrition Notes Effect of VevoVitall® in Nursery Pigs Facebook Twitter LinkedIn Pig producers face many challenges in raising cost-effective pork to feed a growing world population.
 High-quality feed and nutrition are extremely important for achieving optimum pig health and pork production efficiency.
 Recently, there has been increased interest in alternatives to feeding growth-promoting antibiotics for digestive health and efficiency.
 Research with some feed acidifiers has shown that they can modify gut microflora, which can reduce digestive disorders and associated medication costs.
 However, not all acidifiers perform equally.
 Benzoic acid is a naturally-occurring organic acid.
 It is commonly used as a preservative for certain foods and beverages,and the pure form of the acid is also very effective for acidifying swine feeds (reducing the diet pH to help prevent/control the growth of molds/yeasts/bacteria).
 When a diet containing an approved level of benzoic acid is consumed, it is metabolized differently in the pig than other organic acids used for feed acidification.
 It cannot be metabolized as an energy source for enterocytes (intestinal absorptive cells) like many other organic acids, but some of it is absorbed and metabolized to hippuric acid that is excreted while reducing the pH of urine.
 The reduction in urinary pH can lower ammonia emissions from the manure slurry, leading to improved environmental conditions for pigs, workers, and neighbors.
 Benzoic acid that is not absorbed continues to pass through the gastro-intestinal tract, and beneficially affects the populations of microflora and digestion throughout the intestine.
 VevoVitall® is the ultra-pure source of food-grade quality benzoic acid approved for the acidification of swine diets.
 It has low odor, low corrosion, and low caking properties, and is safe to handle.
 In nursery pigs, feeding up to the approved dietary level of 0.5% VevoVitall® has resulted in better performance, reductions in diarrhea and ammonia emissions, and less use of medication in many of the independent university and field research trials performed globally (summaries of data available from DSM Nutritional Products).
 Most recently, similar results from a producer nursery study in the Midwestern U.S. has shown improvements in growth performance of nursery pigs fed VevoVitall® from day 0 to 23 post-weaning, as well as a shift to fewer hemolytic bacteria and more non-hemolytic bacteria in the fecal samples collected on day 16 postweaning (Dr. Jon Bergstrom of DSM Nutritional Products, Personal Communication).
 To test the effectiveness of VevoVitall®, we conducted a 33-day trial in weaning nursery pigs to determine the effects on performance and economics.
 In our study, we supplemented VevoVitall® in the NexGen grind-and-mix starter programs during the first 20 days, and then removed it during the last 13 days of the study.
 The pigs were not health-challenged and had about 3.5 square feet per pig.
 We had 456 pigs and 52 pens per treatment with an initial starting weight of 13.6 lb.
 Table 1.
 Effect of VevoVitall® on Perfomance and Economics During Days 0-10, 0-20, and 0-33 Effect of VevoVitall® (1st 20 Days) √ Number of Pigs 456 456 Number of Pens 52 52 Inital Weight, lb 13.56 13.62 Days 0-10 ADG, lb .299 .306 AFG, lb .397 .396 F/Gb 1.352 1.306 Cost/lb Gain cents 58.27 57.09 Net Return, $/pig @ $80/cwt .65 .69 Days 0-20 ADG, lb .573 .587 ADF, lb 1.185 1.182 F/G .743 .744 Cost/lb Gain cents 34.33 34.37 Days 0-33 ADG, lb 8.54 8.48 ADF, lb 0.0 0.09 F/Ga 8.54 8.69 Cost/Lb Gain cents 30.71 30.49 Net Returnb, $/pig @ $60/cwt 7.89 8.10 KNG 4N-51&55 a VevoVitall effect (P < .05); b VevoVitall effect (P ≤ .10) During Days 0-10, adding VevoVitall® improved feed efficiency by 3.4% and slightly improved cost of gain and net return.
 Feed efficiency was significantly improved during the Day 0-20 stage with VevoVitall®.
 Overall (Days 0-33), we observed significant improvements in feed efficiency (2%) along with numerical improvements in gain (1.7%) from added VevoVitall®.
 A very impressive and significant positive net return of 21¢ cents/pig was observed when pigs were on the VevoVitall® program (VevoVitall® was used during the 1st 20 days).
 SUMMARY Previous research using VevoVitall® in starter diets has shown that it can improve nutrient digestibility and growth performance, while also helping to reduce ammonia emissions and the incidence of diarrhea.
 In our trial work, we were able to show improvements in performance and economics when using VevoVitall® in pigs that were healthy and not crowded.
 Commercial operations raise pigs with less square footage and can face health challenges, especially from a variety of enteric pathogens.
 In conclusion, these data show that VevoVitall® is a high-quality and effective acidifier that is now part of the Kent NexGen® Pig Starter Program.
-Download PDF Related Nutrition Notes Amino Acid Imbalance with Excess Methionine in Late-Finishing Pigs: Effects on Performance and Carcass Quality The outbreak of the Covid-19 Pandemic in the spring of 2020, resulted in the shutdown of numerous pork harvest facilities across the country.
-This resulted in many complications in the… Read More Supplemental Chromax ® in Grow-Finish Pigs Developing and evaluating products and feed programs to help producers raise pork more efficiently is an ongoing effort at the Kent Research Farm.
-Chromium is a trace mineral that helps… Read More Selisseo (Hydroxy-Selenomethionine): Effects on the Immune System in Swine Developing feeding strategies to help reduce the negative effects of stress on swine is an ongoing challenge.
-Stressful conditions can increase what are called reactive oxygen species (ROS) which can… Read More Want to learn more from KNG research?
+Download PDF Related Nutrition Notes Effect of NutriVantage® and/or Chromax in Grow-Finish Pigs Developing products and feed programs to help producers raise pork more efficiently to feed a growing population is an ongoing effort at the Kent Research Farm.
+NutriVantage® Nutrition Optimizer® for… Read More Supplemental Chromium Sources in Grown-Finish Pigs Developing products and feed programs, to help producers raise pork more efficiently, is an ongoing effort at the Kent Research Farm.
+Chromium is a trace mineral that helps with the… Read More Supplemental Chromax ® in Grow-Finish Pigs Developing and evaluating products and feed programs to help producers raise pork more efficiently is an ongoing effort at the Kent Research Farm.
+Chromium is a trace mineral that helps… Read More Want to learn more from KNG research?
 Give us your email address to be notified when we publish new Nutrition Notes articles.